Kenley Jansen's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Kenley Jansen.

-Kenley Jansen is a professional baseball pitcher from Curaçao, currently playing for the Los Angeles Angels in MLB.
-He previously played for the Los Angeles Dodgers, Atlanta Braves, and Boston Red Sox.
-He is known for his cutter, which he developed into one of the most dominant pitches in baseball.
-Jansen has been a multiple-time All-Star and holds the Dodgers' franchise record for career saves.
-He is one of the prominent closers in recent MLB history.
+Kenley Jansen is a professional baseball pitcher from Curaçao, currently playing for the Detroit Tigers in MLB.
+He has also played for the Los Angeles Dodgers, Atlanta Braves, Boston Red Sox, and Los Angeles Angels.
+Jansen has represented the Netherlands in international baseball competitions.
+Known for his cutter, he has been one of the more dominant closers in MLB.

-In 2011, Kenley Jansen became a key member of the Dodgers' bullpen, achieving a 2–1 record with a 2.85 ERA and five saves.
+In 2011, Kenley Jansen became a key member of the Los Angeles Dodgers' bullpen, achieving a 2–1 record with a 2.85 ERA in 53+2⁄3 innings and saving five games.
 He also set a new Major League season record with 16+1⁄3 strikeouts per nine innings.

-Through the 2012 season, Kenley Jansen achieved an extremely high strikeout rate of 14.6 strikeouts per 9 innings pitched, ranking as the second-highest in history among pitchers with at least 140 innings.
+Through the 2012 season, Kenley Jansen had a very high strikeout rate, garnering 14.6 strikeouts per 9 innings pitched.

-In 2017, Jansen recorded his 36th strikeout of the season, setting an MLB season record for most strikeouts without giving up a walk.
+In 2017, on June 2nd, Kenley Jansen recorded his 36th strikeout of the season, setting an MLB season record for most strikeouts without giving up a walk.
 The previous record was held by Cardinals starting pitcher Adam Wainwright, who struck out 35 batters before giving up a walk in the 2013 season.

 In 2016, Kenley Jansen was named the National League Reliever of the Year.

-In 2017, Kenley Jansen led the National League (NL) in saves.
+In 2017, Kenley Jansen led the National League in saves.

 2018: Third Straight All-Star Game Selection